danielbrendel/aquashell-homepage/app/resources/md/reference.md

 ```

 ### quit
+Quits the shell.
 Useful in interactive mode.
-Quits the shell
+If you however want to exit the current script, you should use the command <strong>exit</strong> instead.
 ```aquashell
 quit;
 ```